 The commission is elected for three years simultaneously to the German Data Forum’s appointment period.
-It consists of four members of the Standing Committee FDI, two deputy members (to replace elected members, if required) and the German Data Forum’s chairs as guests.
+It consists of four members of the FDI Committee, two deputy members (to replace elected members, if required) and the German Data Forum’s chairs as guests.

 The FDI Committee elects a monitoring commission which manages:

 All accredited RDCs shall answer an annual questionnaire reviewing its services and activities of the previous year by 31 March.

 - The German Data Forum’s monitoring commission examines the RDCs’ annual reports and delivers an activity report on this basis.

 - The monitoring commission also examines if there are major deficiencies within the activities of the RDCs.
 If the monitoring process identifies such deficiencies within the RDC, the affected RDC shall be notified and required to issue a written statement.